 As pressure from consumers, regulators, employees, and investors increases, companies that align their supply chains with international sustainability standards will excel.
 We recognize that this is a monumental task, especially in light of the strains of the past year, but it’s an effort that will pay off tenfold in the long run.

 Through it all, we remain committed to helping you transform your supply chain standards.
-Our resources include Starter, Standard, and Custom Assessments to help you and your suppliers surpass your sustainability goals—and as always, we welcome you to contact us with any questions.
+Our resources include Standard, and Custom Assessments to help you and your suppliers surpass your sustainability goals—and as always, we welcome you to contact us with any questions.